Essay Previous Year Paper 2022- Click Here

 With a fresh perspective, let’s explore how one can approach work with enhanced efficiency and how personal growth can enable a different problem-solving approach.
 Each day presents a unique experience, and every individual carries a distinct outlook.
 As the saying goes, “Problems cannot be solved by the same level of thinking that created them.”
 When one elevates their thinking to address challenges, a transformative change occurs.

 Take, for example, the freedom movements led by Mahatma Gandhi.
-Each movement aimed at achieving freedom and self rule, yet they were distinct from one another.
+Each movement aimed at achieving freedom and self-rule, yet they were distinct from one another.
 The non-cooperation movement, abruptly terminated after the Chauri Chaura incident in 1922, differed from the civil disobedience movement of the 1930s and the Quit India movement in 1942.
 With each new movement, Gandhi employed different strategies, exhibited stronger determination, and garnered increased mass support, ultimately contributing to the attainment of independence.

 However, it is important to acknowledge contrasting viewpoints.
 Some may argue that this statement holds only partial truth.
-While it is true that the river is in constant flux, there are certain elements that remain consistent.
+While it is true that the river is in constant flux, certain elements remain consistent.
 For instance, the river’s general location and structure may endure despite changes in the water flowing through it.

 Moreover, one can argue that the assertion “You cannot step twice in the same river” is subjective due to individual perceptions of the same experience.
 For instance, one person may perceive stepping into the river twice as yielding a distinct encounter, whereas another may perceive it as identical.

 Furthermore, the statement can be challenged by the notion that human memory is fallible.
-This implies that even if someone steps into the same river twice and perceives a difference, it could be attributed to their unreliable recollection of the past experience.
+This implies that even if someone steps into the same river twice and perceives a difference, it could be attributed to their unreliable recollection of the experience.

 As the adage suggests, “change is the only constant in this world,” and everything is continuously transitioning into something new.
 Change permeates all aspects of life and remains an unwavering presence.
 Hence, it becomes crucial for us to acknowledge this reality and actively embrace change in our lives.
 By doing so, we align ourselves with the rhythm and harmony of this transformative process.